SECURITIES AND EXCHANGE COMMISSION

 Acquisition-related costs (2)

-Change in fair value of warrants liabilities (3)
+Change in fair value of warrants liability (3)

-(1) Consists primarily of non-cash share-based compensation related to the Company's stock incentive plans and earn-out arrangement.
+(1) Consists primarily of non-cash share-based compensation expense related to our stock incentive plans and earn-out arrangement, and the employer payroll taxes related to our stock options and restricted stock units.

 (2) Consists of acquisition transaction costs.